 Teams are made up of police officers, police community support officers and special constables, all dedicated to working locally.
 The team covering Withybrook currently comprises:

+The are based at Rugby police station and can be contacted on 01788 853851.
 The Safer Neighbourhood Team are now issuing regular newsletters, click here to see the latest.

 Remember, 101 is now the number for your local Police.
 In an emergency, always call 999